Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/README.md

-## Visitor Tracking between an App and Mobile Web
+## Visitor tracking between an app and the mobile web

-If you app opens mobile web content, you need to ensure that visitors are not identified separately as they move between the native and mobile web.
+If your app opens mobile web content, you need to ensure that visitors are not identified separately as they move between the native and mobile web.

-#### Visitor IDs in Apps
+### Visitor IDs in apps

 The Mobile SDK generates a unique visitor ID when the app is installed.
 This Experience Cloud ID \(ECID, previously known as MCID\) is stored in persistent memory on the mobile device and is sent with every hit.
-The ECID is removed when the user uninstalles the app or if the user sets the Mobile SDK global privacy status to Opt-Out.
+The ECID is removed when the user uninstalls the app or when the user sets the Mobile SDK global privacy status to Opt-Out.

 {% hint style="info" %}
-When the Mobile SDK privacy status is set to Opt-Out and the ECID is removed, a new unique visitor ID \(ECID\) is generated when the user sets the global privacy status to Opt-In.
+When the Mobile SDK privacy status is set to Opt-Out, and the ECID is removed, a new unique visitor ID \(ECID\) is generated when the user sets the global privacy status to Opt-In.
 {% endhint %}

 {% hint style="info" %}
 App visitor IDs persist through upgrades.
 {% endhint %}

-#### Visitor IDs in the Mobile Web
+### Visitor IDs in the mobile web

-Typical mobile web implementations use the same standard Analytics `s_code.js` or `AppMeasurement.js` that is used within desktop sites.
+Typical mobile web implementations use the same standard analytics `s_code.js` or `AppMeasurement.js` that is used within desktop sites.
 The JavaScript libraries have their own methods of generating unique visitor IDs, which causes a different vistior ID to be generated when you open mobile web content from your app.

 To use the same visitor ID in the app and mobile web, complete the following instructions to pass the visitor ID to the mobile web in the URL.

-**Implementing Visitor Tracking between an App and Mobile Web**
+### Implementing visitor tracking between an app and the mobile web

 {% tabs %}
 {% tab title="Android" %}
-### Java
+#### Java

 To append visitor information to the URL that is being used to open the web view, call [appendVisitorInfoForUrl](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#appendToUrl-java):